 The College of Southern Maryland serves the tri-county of the Southern Maryland region including Calvert, St. Mary's and Charles and maintains campuses in each of these areas.
-Each campus is non-residential, open-access, with only the La Plata campus utilizing electronic card swipe access control for select rooms containing valuable property.
+Each campus is non-residential, open access, utilizing electronic card swipe access control for select rooms containing valuable property.
 Each of the campuses are equipped with closed-circuit television monitors inside and outside (parking lots).
 The cameras are monitored on an intermittent basis and are also used for asset protection and investigation.
 The campuses are patrolled on foot or in a vehicle by at least one public safety officer.
-Public Safety personnel are equipped with a two way radio which has a telephone patch capability allowing Safety officers to be reached at any time.
+Public Safety personnel are equipped with a two-way radio which has a telephone patch capability allowing Safety officers to be reached at any time.